 2. Financially-focused employee benefits

 Financial wellness is influenced by a variety of factors, including life stage, gender, marital status, and salary.
-Research shows 89 percent of those just starting out in their careers (aged 18-24) experience more ‘real-time’ financial difficulties, often caused by university debt and lower incomes.
+Research shows 89 percent of those just starting in their careers (aged 18-24) experience more ‘real-time’ financial difficulties, often caused by university debt and lower incomes.
 This contrasts with employees in their late 40s who are more likely to worry about their future financial position after retirement.

 Many companies offer financially-focused employee benefits, like Income Protection, Critical Illness, and Life Insurance, which provide a financial safety net should a worker encounter the unexpected.
 These should be considered the foundations of economic benefits for employees.